theopmw/Top-Spots-London/README.md

 Londrina Solid is used as the secondary font as it complements the main font and provides a point of difference to the typography of the website

+Raleway is used as the third font as it is very clear and legible.
+This fonr was used for the main blocks of text as it is very easy to read.
+Additional letter spacing was added to improve legibilty further, especailly on smaller devices.

 #### Imagery

+The imagery used for the hero image is from [Unsplash](https://unsplash.com/).

+Venue images were taken from the individual venue accounts on [Instagram](https://www.instagram.com/).

+Further details can be found in the Acknolegements section below.

 ## Features